Vocabulary - Word of the Week

 Did you know that the more words a child knows and understands, even by the age of 4, is directly linked to how well they understand books they read in later years?

 When we come across new words, it is important that we discuss the use and meaning before we can fully understand or use them.
 We also need to experiment and practise using them when we are talking before we can use them in writing.
-To support this we are going to change the focus of our weekly whole school Big Talk Topic, to a discussion around selected ‘Words of the Week’ which we hope will encourage pupils to increase their range of vocabulary.
-There will be a variation in words for younger and for older pupils and these will be in addition to any new words that they are learning about in class.
+To support this each class teacher will select ‘Words of the Week’ which we hope will encourage pupils to increase their range of vocabulary.
+The words will be relevant to what the children are reading or learning about in class.

 We greatly value parents' support and any feedback when our weekly Words of the Week are released.